OliverLarsson/portfolio-manager/README.md

 Front-End:
 - The front-end is currently a Text UI.
 Once the application is near completion it will be changed to an HTML UI with the Ultralight HTML UI Engine.
 Ultralight is implemented within the C++ application.
+- All documentation on Ultralight and how to set up is here: https://github.com/ultralight-ux/ultralight/blob/1.9.1/README.md#getting-started
+- It requires:
+    - Cmake 2.8.12 or later
+    - OpenGL 3.2 or later
+    - Compiler with C++11 or later
+    - XCode 8.0
+- An example of Ultralight is under the Ultralight directory in the portfolio-manager repo.
+To run it, navigate:
+    - /Ultralight/build/samples/Browser/Browser (open second browser)
 - https://ultralig.ht/

 Testing: